digitive/awsiotdemo/README.md

 This project is a quick demo for using AWS IoT to collect CPU temperature from an edge device, and record it in DynamoDB every 10 seconds.
 There will be a RESTful API to query the data.

+This demo will cover the following parts:

+* The Edge Device
+* AWS Lambda (storing and querying data against DynamoDB)
+* DynamoDB
+* API Gateway
+* MQTT

 # The Edge Device

 It can be any device that compatible with AWS IoT.
 In this example, I am using my home Plex Media Server (running Ubuntu Server) as the edge device.